What is Buccal Fat Removal? Procedure, Cost, Recovery & Results

 Considering the Ageing Face

 Perhaps the most significant risk is how buccal fat removal affects the natural ageing process.
-When done on the wrong patient, it can make them go from looking 25 to 45.
+When done on the wrong patient, it can create a prematurely aged appearance.

 • Premature facial hollowing